mohsengreenlab/vitrin/deployment/docs/DEPLOYMENT_GUIDE.md

 # PartnerSystems Main - Manual Step-by-Step Deployment Guide

-This guide provides manual, step-by-step instructions to deploy `partnersystems_main` to your Ubuntu VPS with complete isolation from existing applications.
+This guide provides manual, step-by-step instructions to deploy `partnersystems` to your Ubuntu VPS with complete isolation from existing applications.
 Each step includes verification/test commands.

 ---